serenita-org/vero/docs/docs/quick-start/setting_up_remote_signer.md

 !!! tip "Let's check everything is set up correctly"

-We still haven't imported our validator keys.
+We still haven't imported any validator keys.
 However, we can check if everything is set up correctly so far.

 Run `./ethd up` to start Vero and the remote signer.